 Granted, the visuals the S-900 package produced were better than the DJI Phantom model of that period, but they still lacked decent sharpness and detail.
 Fast forward just three years and even the company’s pocket-sized Mavic Air produces video and stills a hundred times better than that hulking pile of Meccano, and for a fraction of the price.
 That’s progress for you.

 DJI Mavic 2 Pro review: design

-The new Mavic 2 Pro looks identical to its predecessor, though it is 16mm longer, 8mm wider and 173 grams heavier.
+The Mavic 2 Pro looks identical to its predecessor – the DJI Mavic Air – though it is 16mm longer, 8mm wider and 173 grams heavier.
 Nevertheless, the collapsing rotor arms ensure that the drone remains as portable as ever.

 Thankfully, DJI’s current hardware and software are extremely stable so this kind of scenario is now very rare.
 Indeed, most aerial mishaps these days are usually due to cataclysmic pilot error.
 Read the manual, dude, read the manual.

 - Looking for toy drones?
 Here are the best drones for children

 - ... and for easy to learn adult options, here are the best beginner drones

 Flight wise, the Mavic 2 Pro is as rock solid and confidence inspiring as we’ve come to expect; at no point will you fear it’ll just fly off into the sunset on its own, never to be seen again.
 Reassuringly, it also tackles strong breezes with aplomb, though you may need to switch to Sport mode if bringing it back in a strong headwind.